Skip to content

 Ambat Chukka(Green Sorrel)nutrition benefits you need to know

 Ambat Chukka is one interesting green.
 It looks like spinach/palak and tastes like Gongura but it is neither.
 In fact, it is unique in its own way.
-It is tangy, sour, and absolutely versatile to use so read all about this interesting ingredient below.
+It is tangy, sour, and absoluely versatile to use so read all about this interesting ingredient below.

 Scientific Name